eylonhotam/grocy-pantry-bot/README.md

 ## 👤 Author

 **Eylon Hotam**
-Developed as a personal technical challenge between semesters at the **Technion – Israel Institute of Technology**.
+Developed as a personal technical challenge between semesters in my first year at the **Technion – Israel Institute of Technology**.

 ---